tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-12-06-blocking-unblocking-clients.md

 ## Conclusion

 As I reflect back on the most effective consulting engagements I've worked on it's the ones where I was able to build a strong improv reflex with my client and where we had arrived at a *Yes!
-And...* mindset between us - enabling us to co-creating strategy with little regard for ego.
+And...* mindset between us - enabling us to co-create strategy with little regard for ego.

 And the output?
 Usually the most ordinary of strategies that simply make deliberate movement towards important new capacities.